VrushankTS/FML_ChurnPrediction/README.md

 # Integrated Churn Prediction and Customer Segmentation Framework for Telco Business

-This repository contains implementation of the above research paper, which provides framework that integrates churn prediction and customer segmentation process to provide telco operators with a complete churn analysis to better manage customer churn.
+This repository contains implementation of a framework that integrates churn prediction and customer segmentation process to provide telco operators with a complete churn analysis to better manage customer churn.

 **Dataset**: https://www.kaggle.com/datasets/jpacse/datasets-for-churn-telecom